Learning-based Efficient Graph Similarity Computation via Multi-Scale Convolutional Set Matching: The Proposed Approach:

-In Stage I, our goal is to represent a graph as a set of embedding vectors.
-We adopt Graph Convolutional Networks (GCN)~\cite{kipf2016semi} to generate node level embeddings, which is an inductive method that can be applied to unseen nodes.
-Different node types are represented by different colors and one-hot encoded as the initial node representation.
+We build upon an active line of research on graph neural networks for generating node representations.
+Graph Convolutional Networks (GCN)~\cite{defferrard2016convolutional,kipf2016semi}, for example, is a neighbor aggregation approach which generates node embeddings from the local substructure information of each node, which is an inductive method and can be applied to unseen nodes.
+In Fig.~\ref{fig:model}, different node types are represented by different colors and one-hot encoded as the initial node representation.
 For graphs with unlabeled nodes, we use the same constant vector as the initial representation.

-The core operation, graph convolution, operates on the representation of a node, which is denoted as $\bm{x_i} \in \mathbb{R}^{D}$, and is defined as follows:
+The core operation, graph convolution, operates on the representation of a node, which is denoted as $\bm{u_i} \in \mathbb{R}^{D}$, and is defined as follows: